This article gives a brief overview of blood, blood cells and how they work.

 - Protection.
 White blood cells attack and destroy invading germs (bacteria) and other pathogens.
 Blood clots, which protects the body from losing too much blood after injury.

 The bone marrow, stem cells and blood cell production

 Blood cells are made in the bone marrow by stem cells.
 The bone marrow is the soft spongy-like material in the centre of bones.
 The large flat bones such as the pelvis and breastbone (sternum) contain the most bone marrow.
-To make blood cells constantly you need a healthy bone marrow.
+To make blood cells continuously you need a healthy bone marrow.
 You also need nutrients from your diet, including iron and certain vitamins.

 - Lymphocyte white blood cells develop from lymphoid stem cells.
 There are three types of mature lymphocytes:

 - B lymphocytes make antibodies which attack infecting bacteria, viruses, etc.

 - T lymphocytes help the B lymphocytes to make antibodies.